 Pseudoscience

-Pseudoscience refers to beliefs, practices, or claims that are presented as scientific but lack empirical support, rigorous methodology, or adherence to the scientific method.
+Pseudoscience refers to beliefs or practices that claim to be scientific but lack empirical evidence, rigorous methodology, or adherence to the scientific method.
 It often relies on anecdotal evidence, confirmation bias, and appeals to emotion rather than objective analysis.
 Common examples include astrology, homeopathy, and certain alternative medicine practices.
-Pseudoscience can mislead individuals and hinder scientific literacy, as it may appear credible to the untrained eye.
-Distinguishing pseudoscience from legitimate science is crucial for informed decision-making and public understanding of scientific principles.
+Pseudoscience can mislead individuals and hinder scientific literacy, as it may present itself as credible despite lacking validation from the scientific community.
+Distinguishing pseudoscience from legitimate science is crucial for informed decision-making and understanding of scientific principles.

 For more information, visit the Wikipedia entry on Pseudoscience.